How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 De la Peña avoided answering the question, replying via email that “we may never know how much fraud occurred” because of “hasty and illegal changes” of voter laws.

-Snyder repeatedly declined to say whether Trump or Biden had won the White House in an interview Jan.
+Snyder repeatedly declined to say whether Trump or Biden had won the White House in an interview on Jan.
 6 before the riot at the Capitol.
 He later denounced the violence but announced that he had tapped Cuccinelli to lead a “ballot security operation” meant to ensure the governor’s race is not stolen from him.

-Chase goes the farthest, asserting she has been in touch with Trump lawyer Sidney Powell about purported election fraud in Virginia and called on Trump to declare martial law to prevent his removal from office.
+Chase has gone the furthest, asserting she had been in touch with Trump lawyer Sidney Powell about purported election fraud in Virginia.
+She also called on Trump to declare martial law to prevent his removal from office.

 Continuing change